The Budget that wasn't

 Non-residents and capital gains tax on residential property

-The Government has confirmed the Finance Bill 2015 will contain provisions which will effect as of 6 April 2015 and non-UK resident individuals, trusts, personal representatives and closely controlled companies will be subject to capital gains tax on gains accruing in relation to UK residential property on or after that date.
+The Government has confirmed that Finance Bill 2015 will contain provisions which will mean that, from 6 April 2015, non-UK resident individuals, trusts and privately owned companies will be subject to capital gains tax on gains accruing on the sale of UK residential property on or after that date.
+The tax payable will be limited to any post-5 April 2015 element of the gain arising.

 Deeds of Variation